softmg/comprate-frontend/README.md

 - code styles: Just follow [code styles for angular2][angular2-code-styles]

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding